How do I get into a career in IT?

 Studying for an IT degree will mean that there are more technology jobs you can apply for once you graduate than if you choose a different subject.
 Lots of employers specify that graduates applying for technical jobs need to have studied for a degree such as computer science or software engineering.

-However, if you’d prefer to have more of a commercial focus there are courses such as business IT available.
-There’s also a wide range of more specialist courses if you want to focus on an area such as computer games design, network engineering, digital media or animation.
+However, if you’d prefer to have more of a commercial focus there are courses such as computing in business available.
+There’s also a wide range of more specialist courses if you want to focus on an area such as computer games design, network engineering, artificial intelligence, digital media or animation.

 To get onto a degree in computer science or similar at a leading university you typically need A level maths, often at A or A* grade.
 Less prestigious universities don’t always ask for A level maths.
 However, maths ability is important for technical roles so don’t try to avoid studying it.